 Our Bozeman office is happy to announce we’re growing to serve your needs.
 Please join us in welcoming five new additions to the Nishkian Monks team– Alfred Larsen, Sean Kirby, Daniel Nolan, Devinka Edirrisinghe, and Justin Beschorner.

 Nishkian Monks is proud of its involvement with the Warriors and Quiet Waters Foundation’s main lodge renovation project in southwest Montana.
-The rolling hills of north Bozeman’s farm country are the new home to local nonprofit Warriors and Quiet Waters Foundation (WQW).
+The rolling hills of Belgrade’s farm country is the new home to local nonprofit Warriors and Quiet Waters Foundation (WQW).
 Nestled on 112 acres of grass and wetland at the foot of the Bridger Mountains, the Quiet Waters Ranch is in its first year of operation as a therapeutic fishing ranch for injured post-9/11 combat veterans.
 Nishkian Monks’ engineers provided an in-kind donation of structural design services for the renovation of the Barnard Lodge– a 10,000 square foot, six bedroom main house where participants stay to rest, relax, and fly fish.
-The renovation and modifications included making the property completely handicap accessible.
+Completed in May 2016, the renovation and modifications included making the property completely handicap accessible.
 Showers and bathrooms were renovated, a small elevator that goes between the basement rooms and the main levels of the house was added, and where necessary– paths and ramps were built.
 A buffet accessible by wheelchair was also added, and two ponds were constructed out front where visitors can practice their casting.
 Nishkian Monks worked closely with Vaniman Architects and Locati Architects to modify the existing structure to accommodate the planned remodel.
 Existing bearing walls were removed and replaced with new structural systems.
 A new large, feature stone fire place and chimney was installed on the existing main floor which required strengthening measures for the floor to minimize new foundation elements beneath the chimney.

 Bozeman is in a housing boom as developers rush to flood the market with new subdivisions.
 Phase 1 of Four Points Subdivision, which recently opened for occupancy, is one of the latest additions developed by Four Points MT LLC.
 This brand new multi-family residential community is located in the northwest side of Bozeman which has become very popular due to the decent prices of homes in that area coupled with its solid infrastructure and transportation.
 The West Village consists of 72 units in six 3-story buildings totaling 73,500 square feet (22,403 sq.m).
 Studio H Design, Inc. served as the master architect leading the design, collaborating with general contractor Rotherham Construction, and structural engineers Nishkian Monks.

 Meadowlark Elementary School is a 71,700 square foot, single story elementary school building located in northwest Bozeman.
 It is Bozeman’s 8th elementary school and was designed to be similar to previous elementary schools in the district.
-The Bozeman School District elected to work with the same team that designed and built Hyalite Elementary School in 2009—Prugh & Lenon Architects, general contractor and construction manager Langlas & Associates, and structural engineers Nishkian Monks.
+The Bozeman School District elected to work with the same team that designed and built Hyalite Elementary School in 2009—Prugh & Lenon Architects, general contractor and construction manager Langlas & Associates, and structural engineers Nishkian Monks, PLLC.
 Meadowlark Elementary School’s floor plan builds on the previous elementary school plans with changes suggested by the staff such as additional storage space, a separate cafeteria, and a separate section for kindergarten classrooms.

 There is a new wave of “baby boomers” who are looking for housing solutions that allow them to age in place while maintaining an active lifestyle in Montana.
 According to the current data from the Population Reference Bureau report and the U.S. Census Bureau, the youngest of the 76 million boomers have begun turning 50 in 2014 and 10,000 boomers per day will turn 65 from now through 2030.
 These demographics alone are driving the increased demand for 55-plus communities.
 The concept has gotten an even bigger boost in recent years as more boomers find themselves sitting on an empty nest in an active housing market.